pletfix/hello-plugin/README.md

     ~~~

+    The folder `my-vendor` should be named like your username or organisation name of your GitHub account, but
+    in lower case with "-" as separator.
+The name of the plugin should also be written in lower case with "-" as separator.

 3. For auto loading the plugin, add a `psr-4` directive into the application's `composer.json`:

     ~~~
     "autoload": {
         "psr-4": {
             "App\\": "app/",
-            "Your-Namespace\\": "workbench/your-vendor-name/your-plugin-name/src/"
+            "My-Namespace\\": "workbench/my-vendor/my-plugin/src/"
         }
     }
     ~~~

-    By convention, the namespace should consist of vendor and plugin name.
-The vendor name should be your username
+    By convention, the namespace `My-Namespace` should consist of vendor and plugin name, of course in CamelCase.
-    or organization name of your github account.
+    The vendor name should be your username or organization name of your GitHub account.

 4. After you have modified the application's `composer.json`, you have to enter the following command into a terminal
    under the directory of your apllicaction: